 - Diaphragm breathing.
 Expand your ribs 360 degrees on inhale and relax them back down on exhale.
 Think of an umbrella opening and closing with your breath.

 - Pelvic floor exercises.
-Learn about your pelvic floor muscles and have the ability to contract, relax and lengthen with ease.
+Learn about your pelvic floor muscles.
+They have the ability to contract, relax and lengthen with ease.
 A pelvic floor physical therapist can help with this!

 - Breathe!
-Exhale as you gently relax and lengthen your pelvic floor for a bowel movement.
+Exhale as you gently relax and lengthen your pelvic floor while sitting on the toilet.

 - Use a stool or squatty potty to get your knees higher than your hips.
 This helps relax your pelvic floor muscles and allows the poop to exit easier.